 Another blow happened to the Jetliner at this time and, oddly enough, this was the result of another airplane which was in Canadian production - the North Star.
 Some of you will probably remember the tremendous newspaper noise that was going on and the criticism of the Government and Trans-Canada Air Lines over the North Star program.
-The North Star was a combination DC-4/ Star program.
-The North Star was a combination DC-4/DC-6 converted to take Rolls-Royce engines, similar to the Merlin engines that had been in the Lancaster.
+The North Star was a combination DC-4/ DC-6 converted to take Rolls-Royce engines, similar to the Merlin engines that had been in the Lancaster.
 Now these were very good engines and did a fine job; actually a very fine job for TCA.
 But the aircraft did have some teething problems, the engines were very noisy, and the old political problem reared its head.
 The opposition made a tremendous 'song and dance' about TCA having taken on this new project instead of buying DC-6s and '7s.
-TCA's engineers had been involved in all of the original design specifications and operational descriptions of the International design and International designs of the International designs of the International designs of the International designs and International designs are international designs are international designs and International designs are international designs and International designs are international designs are international designs and International designs are international designs and International designs are international designs are international designs and international designs are international designs and international designs are international designs are international designs and international designs are international designs are international designs and inte all of the original design specifications and operational characteristics of the Jetliner, but they decided they couldn't face up to introducing such a radical aircraft as a jet transport into their airline at that time.
-This precluded the prospect of a sale to TCA and I'm sure contributed to the company's decision at that time not to continue into production.
+TCA's engineers had been involved in a 11 of the original design specifications and operational characteristics of the Jetliner, but they decided they couldn't face up to introducing such a radical aircraft as a jet transport into their airline at that time.
+This precluded the prospect of a sale to ICA and I'm sure contributed to the company's decision at that time not to continue into production.